 The effective date of renewal of your IR is the same for all DCPs.
 This is a clear advantage of the Madrid route as compared to the national route where you have separate marks at separate TM offices having to be renewed at different dates.

-To renew your IR use the Madrid e-Renewal Service at the WIPO IP Portal https://ipportal.wipo.int/
+To renew your IR, use the Madrid e-Renewal Service at https://ipportal.wipo.int/